bundabrg/GeyserReversion/docs/education.md

 tenancy will be able to connect.

 ## Notes

+TCP must also be portforwarded to be able to connect with Minecraft Education.

 Minecraft Education uses the Tenancy username as the player username.
 This can cause collisions, so you may wish to additionally use [GeyserLogin](https://github.com/bundabrg/GeyserLogin/releases) to provide a login screen